The Data Leaders Checklist on Building the Enterprise Technology Stack

 Theo Groenewald, Head of Data Management at Discovery Limited

-DM_Theo GroenewaldInteroperability between data teams across the organisation, including integration between the data and tech stack, is paramount.
+Theo-GroenewaldInteroperability between data teams across the organisation, including integration between the data and tech stack, is paramount.
 The availability of skilled personnel and the associated costs must be considered, especially in South Africa.
-Moreover, data sovereignty must be considered as to whether cloud services are available in the region needed.
+Moreover, data sovereignty must be considered whether cloud services are available in the region.

 What does success look like?